choyon-ugv/geoestate-map-filter/README.md

-# GeoEstate
+# GeoEstate_API

-GeoEstate is an advanced real estate property search platform with a dynamic map feature that enables users to filter properties by drawing geometric shapes.
+GeoEstate_API is an advanced real estate property search platform with a dynamic map feature that enables users to filter properties by drawing geometric shapes.

 ## Features
 - Users can draw **rectangles, circles, and polygons** to filter properties.